 Christ’s whole life was a long walk to Calvary.
 He carried his cross for years before his death.
 He carried it when he made midnight prayers for the multitude.
 Christ left mourning his friend’s death to meet the needs of people.
 And Christ carried the load of my pain and sin, of your pain and sin.

 The fourth cross is modeled after the first.
 It means making his desires yours.
-It means being a Christian, not merely a believer.
+It means being a disciple, not merely a believer.
 It means being like Christ, so much so that others can’t tell the difference.
 That’s what the fourth cross represents.

 Take up your cross and follow Christ.